 5. Power to cancel the contract

-A building inspection report is a powerful tool in that you can terminate the contract of sale and receive a refund on your deposit if you do not wish to proceed due to any substantial defects or non-compliances reported by the building inspector.
+A building inspection report is a powerful tool in.
+That you can terminate the contract of sale and receive a refund on your deposit if you do not wish to proceed.
+Due to any substantial defects or non-compliances reported by the building inspector.
 It’s at this point that you’ll be grateful you paid for a pre-purchase inspection and not going ahead with the contract based on your own visuals.

 Having an independent and professional building inspector carry out a pre-purchase inspection is money worth spending; it’s an investment in your peace of mind and your financial situation.
 Check a building inspection off your list and enjoy your new home with no nasty surprises.
-So be it your house or a rental property purchase is on the horizon a pre-purchase inspection is a must.
+So be it your house or rental property purchase is on the horizon a pre-purchase inspection is a must.

 By Andrew McKintosh